renzmann/renzmann.github.io/content/emacsd.md

   )
 ```

-I don't use `pyvenv` much now though, since the vast majority of my development time is spent over Tramp, which `pyvenv` does not support.

-For a while, it looks like Emacs was trying out something called [semantic-mode](https://www.gnu.org/software/emacs/manual/html_node/semantic/Semantic-mode.html), which looks a lot like a precursor to what we now know as the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/).
-Enabling that mode would look like this:
+For a while, it looks like Emacs was trying out something called [semantic-mode](https://www.gnu.org/software/emacs/manual/html_node/semantic/Semantic-mode.html),
+which looks a lot like a precursor to what we now know as the [Language Server
+Protocol](https://microsoft.github.io/language-server-protocol/).
+Enabling it was done through adding the `semantic-mode` hook to your
+language's major mode hook:

 ```emacs-lisp
 (add-hook 'python-mode-hook 'semantic-mode)